ollihoo/socialServices/README.md

     http://localhost:3100

-I centralize  properties in .env file.
+I've centralized properties in .env file.
 This can be used by docker and backend.

 Unfortunately, IntelliJ doesn't include .env automatically.
 I decided to use a plug-in for this problem: